White-Rabbit-Scientific/egui-widget-texicon/README.md

     Ok(Box::new(eframe_template::TemplateApp::new(cc)))
 }),
 ```
 In ```app.rs``` select an image to use for the Texicon.
-The following will embed a PNG image into the compiled binary file.
+The following uses an existing ```eframe_template``` image:
 ```toml
 const TEXI_IMG: egui::ImageSource<'_> = egui::include_image!("../assets/icon-1024.png");
 ```
-The Texicon widget is added as shown below.
-The TEXI_IMG image is passed to the widget.
+The Texicon widget is added into your app as follows.
+TEXI_IMG is passed to the widget:
 ```toml
 ui.add(egui_widget_texicon::Texicon::new(TEXI_IMG));
 ```
-Texicon is customizable as shown in the example below:
+Texicon widgets can be customized as shown in the example below:
 ```toml
 egui_widget_texicon::Texicon::new(TEXI_IMG)
     .enabled(true)